Profile & History

 Founded in 1968 to meet the postsecondary and

 continuing education needs of Cecil County residents, Cecil College has been

-serving the community and shaping its future for more than 40 years.
+serving the community and shaping its future for nearly 50 years.
 The

 College is governed by a Board of Trustees appointed by the governor.
 The

 College’s fifth president, Dr. Mary Way Bolt, reports directly to the